 • PCI compliance support.
 Every API offered by a payment processor needs to be PCI-compliant.
 However, if you’re using the API to build checkouts that are hosted on your website, you’ll have to fill out a different questionnaire to ensure that you’ve met testing and security requirements.
 Your payment processor should offer support with this.

 While many payment processors choose to utilize just one API solution, Leaders Merchant Services (LMS) offers multiple developer toolkits.
 You can pay for the popular Authorize.net payment gateway’s developer kit or get Google Pay’s API for free.
-With Google Pay being one of the most trusted names in modern payment technology, this can help you to reassure those customers who don’t always trust third-party payment gateways.
+With Google Pay being one of the most trusted names in modern payment technology, this can help you reassure those customers who don’t always trust third-party payment gateways.

 LMS’s rates are some of the lowest in the industry, starting at only $9.00/month.
 Being able to use the Google Pay API for free makes this payment processor a great budget-friendly solution.
 It’s not as comprehensive or detailed as Authorize.net’s API, but it still has all the features you’ll need to build custom payment solutions.

 Google Pay’s API has a decent amount of documentation for web or Android applications.
-There’s a tutorial to show you how to download and deploy the Google Pay API, and a checklist to help you test an application before deployment.
+There’s a tutorial to show you how to download and deploy the Google Pay API and a checklist to help you test an application before deployment.
 However, Google Pay’s API doesn’t support development on iOS.

 Features and Benefits